Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     skinned mesh will fail to bind to it as the skeleton will be disabled at that time.
 The current workaround is to make the Game Object with the Animator a child of the Game Object with the Ghost Authoring component.
+-   If an asset was imported as an optimized hierarchy and internally contains a Bone and a SkinnedMesh Renderer named identically, Kinemation may fail to bake the skeleton correctly due to a Unity bug in `AnimatorUtility`.

 ## Near-Term Roadmap